ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Collision Probability

-This calculation is to determine the probability of a collision of UEIDs given, the total possible entity population and the number of entities in a particular entity management database.
+This calculation is to determine the probability of a collision of UEIDs given the total possible entity population and the number of entities in a particular entity management database.

 Three different sized databases are considered.
 The number of devices